If there’s a workplace dispute at your business, you should try to resolve it informally or through an impartial third party (arbitration).

 You could work with a trade union to solve a dispute as well as with non-union employee representatives.

-If you can’t resolve a dispute, workers in a recognised trade union may consider taking industrial action.
+If you cannot resolve a dispute, workers in a recognised trade union may consider taking industrial action.

 A trade union can only call for industrial action if:

-- the dispute can’t be solved by informal negotiations or arbitration
+- the dispute cannot be solved by informal negotiations or arbitration

-Types of industrial action might include a strike, or action short of a strike (eg not working overtime).
+Types of industrial action might include a strike or action short of a strike, for example not working overtime.

-If workers go on strike, you don’t have to pay them for the hours lost.
+If workers go on strike, you do not have to pay them for the hours lost.

 Using agency workers to cover during a strike

-Agencies aren’t allowed to supply workers specifically to cover work that isn’t being done during lawful industrial action.
+Agencies are not allowed to supply workers specifically to cover work that is not being done during lawful industrial action.